 ECOSA typically takes responsibility for the preparation of Natural England licence applications for clients.
 However, it is up to you to identify the named individual who will be the licensee responsible for ensuring compliance with the licence and its conditions; and to provide adequate information for the statement of purpose for the development, for example from a Design and Access Statement or a Planning Statement.

-The licence application pack consists of the application form, two Method Statement forms (known as 'Background and Supporting Information' and 'Delivery Information') and a Reasoned Statement form.
-The Reasoned Statement sets out the need for the development while the Method Statements address the 'no suitable alternative' and 'favourable conservation status' tests, including specific mitigation proposals.
+The licence "application pack" varies depending on the species and licensing route involved, but typically consists of an application form, a Method Statement form and a Reasoned Statement form.
+The Reasoned Statement of Application (RSA) sets out the need for the development and covers the 'no satisfactory alternative' test while the Method Statement addresses 'favourable conservation status' tests and presents specific mitigation proposals.
 ECOSA will consult with you regarding the viability of any changes to the development proposal or schedule of works and other factors potentially within your control.
 The application will be signed both by the individual being designated licensee and by the ECOSA consultant responsible for the project.

 Most developments requiring an EPS licence will also be subject to planning consents.
-Generally, Natural England expect the planning position to be fully resolved before a licence application is submitted.
+Natural England expect the planning position to be fully resolved, including all conditions relating to wildlife, before a licence application is submitted.

 Some activities, for example tree felling or archaeological or geological site investigation prior to development, may not require planning permission but may still need an EPS licence.
 Once licensed site investigation work is complete, a new licence application will need to be submitted for any subsequent development works.

-ECOSA would normally submit applications to Natural England electronically, sending a copy on CD with all the supporting documents, on behalf of our client.
+ECOSA normally submit applications to Natural England on behalf of our clients.

 Natural England aim to determine and issue decisions within 30 working days of receipt of a fully completed application pack, and will notify the applicant and ECOSA of their decision.